brito101/notification/README.md

-# Notification library via email using phpMailer
+# Notification library by email using phpMailer

 This library has the function of sending e-mail using the phpmailer library.
 Doing this in an uncomplicated way is essential for any system.